acushner-xaxis/misty_py/to_test.md

     - `drive_track` with negative values does nothing
 - [x] `SystemAPI(self)`
     - `help` on something like `http://192.168.86.249/api/help?command=i_am_not_real` just hangs forever
+    - when not plugged in, battery charge info issues:
+        - battery get call shows 0% but misty's still completely on
+        - battery subscription also shows 0%
 - [ ] `NavigationAPI(self)`
 - [ ] `SkillAPI(self)`